snemetz/gauntlt-wrapper/README.md

 ```
 This start with 2 options: `@announce-cmd` to display the command line used and `@slow` to increase the timeout.

+**Feature** describes what this test is about.
+The `<%= config[:host] %>` in the description will be replaced by the `:host` data item from the targets file

+**Background** describes the environment required for all the following tests.
+The example's background contain 2 items.
+First a step to verify that the nmap is installed.
+The second item is a data table and some Ruby code to bring in all the data items from the targets file.
+This table definition should be in all templates.

+**Scenario** describes the steps for the attack and testing the results.
+This launches an nmap attack with the command line `nmap -sV -p T:<port_open> -PN <hostname>`. `port_open` and `hostname` are pulled from the data table which was pulled from the targets file.
+Then it tests the output to ensure that it contained `Apache`, but did not have a version number after it

 Thanks
 ======